eth-protocol-fellows/cohort-four/projects/improve-metrics-and-performance-lighthouse.md

 1. **Expose the Missed block metrics within the monitored pool of validators**
     - More and more users are interested in having more metrics directly exposed in the CL, especially metrics that can give them more insight about their (pool of) validators and how well they perform.
 Alerting can easily be added then.
-    - They are several areas that we need to consider here (Paul Hauner described in 4 phases [here](https://github.com/sigp/lighthouse/issues/3414)):
+    - They are several areas that we need to consider here ([Paul Hauner described it thoroughly in 4 phases](https://github.com/sigp/lighthouse/issues/3414)):
         - How do we detect a missed block (a.k.a. a "skipped slot")?
         - How do we know who the proposer was for the skipped slot?
         - How to reduce false-positives.